 - The Outlander Trail (7 days, 6 nights): a self-driving tour where you can visit sites from the TV series at your own pace

-- The Outlander Experience (7 days, 6 nights): a premium package, complete with your own private tour guide to tell historical tales about all the settings
+- The Outlander Experience (7 days, 6 nights): a premium package, complete with your own private Scottish tour guide to tell historical tales about all the settings

 What filming locations from Outlander would you like to visit in Scotland?
 Tell us on social!